-If your organization uses Salesforce, you can enable Tableau Online to use Salesforce accounts for single sign-on (SSO) with OpenID Connect.
-As of Spring 2021, Tableau Online supports Salesforce authentication as a new authentication type.
+If your organization uses Salesforce, you can enable Tableau Cloud to use Salesforce accounts for single sign-on (SSO) with OpenID Connect.
+As of Spring 2021, Tableau Cloud supports Salesforce authentication as a new authentication type.
 When you enable Salesforce authentication, users are directed to the Salesforce sign-in page to enter their credentials, which are stored and managed by Salesforce.
 This scenario also supports scenarios where Salesforce federates authentication with another IdP.

-The username that is used within your Salesforce Org must match the username field in Tableau Online.
+The username that is used within your Salesforce Org must match the username field in Tableau Cloud.
 Both of these usernames are in email format, though they may not be used as email addresses.
 Verify that that these attributes match.
 If the do not, configure the Salesforce authentication type, and then see the section below, Mismatched usernames.

 Change and configure authentication type

-Change to Salesforce authentication in Tableau Online:
+Change to Salesforce authentication in Tableau Cloud:

 - On the Authentication tab, select Enable an additional authentication method, and then select Salesforce.